 - 1. The course shall be taken in first year first semester. - 2.
 The course shall be taken in first year second semester. - 3.
 Candidates are strongly advised to take MATH1009.
-Only if candidates have timetable clash would they be suggested to take MATH1011 or MATH1013.
-Candidates who have gained a Level 3 or above in HKDSE Mathematics or equivalent are required to take MATH1011, and candidates who have gained a Level 3 or above in HKDSE Mathematics Module 1 or 2 or equivalent are required to take MATH1013.
+Candidates who intend to take advanced mathematics courses should consider taking MATH1013.
+The sequence of taking MATH1009 first and then MATH1013 is allowed but not vice versa.
 Candidates who have taken MATH1013 or equivalent shall be granted exemption from the mathematics requirement and must take a free elective of the same credit value in lieu of the Mathematics requirement. - 4.
 Candidates having taken the Faculty Core courses (ACCT1101, ECON1210, FINA1310 and a prescribed statistics course) in fulfillment of the requirements of a first major offered by the Faculty are required to take an equivalent 24 credits of free electives in lieu of these courses.